hmlongco/Injectable/README.md

 ```
 Here our view model uses an `@Injectable` property wrapper to request the desired dependency.
 Like `@EnvironmentObject` in SwiftUI, you simply provide the property wrapper with a keypath to the desired type and it handles the rest.

 And that's the core mechanism.
 In order to use the property wrapper you *must* provide the keypath.
-That keypath points to an factory that *must* return the desired type.
+That keypath points to a defined factory that *must* return the desired type.
 Fail to do either one and the code will simply not compile.
-It's compile-time safe.
+As such, Injectable is compile-time safe.